 2. Buy some magic erasers.

-Magic Erasers are wonderful for cutting through dirt, grease, and grime.
+Magic Erasers are excellent for cutting through dirt, grease, and grime.
 Use the extra large erasers to wash items such as swing sets and toy houses.
 They will clean them well without causing any damage to the surface.
 Plus, the bigger size helps you cover more surface at once.

 3. Behold the power of baking soda.

 Baking soda can cut through grime and eliminate odor.
 Make a paste of baking soda and water and scrub it onto the toy surface.
 Wipe clean with a clean cloth and a rinse off with the hose.
-This works great on bike tires and more durable toys that take wear and tear.
+This cleaning method works great on bike tires and more durable toys that take wear and tear.

 4. Utilize the kiddie pool.